Raiffeisen-DGTL/ViennaNET/Company.WebApi.Core/Readme.md

 ### Service configuration methods

 *  AddMvcBuilderConfiguration - this method enables additional MVC Builder configuration
-*  ConfigureApp - internal builder configurator, where Middleware are added, Cors is implemented etc.
+*  ConfigureApp - internal builder configurator, for adding middleware, enabling Cors, etc.
 *  AddMiddleware - standard middleware registration, without any third party container usage
 *  CreateContainer - this method is used to create third-party DI-container object.
 If you do not call this method, an internal container will be used
 *  VerifyContainer - third-party DI container validation